GANESH-ICMC/ganesh-website/README.md

 - Fix mobile firefox bug (page not working)
 - Insert (new) activities of the group
 - Insert news related to the group
-- Make the news page use react instead of hardcoded html
-- Insert web area image
+- Split activities and news correctly
 - Implement backend of the contact page

 ### Optional
+- Use CSS to make React side-to-side containers be the same size
 - Link the group blog at navbar
-- Use CSS to make React side-to-side containers be the same size